 Stuck with legacy applications?
 Try Enterprise low code application platforms

-Most organizations have a core set of applications that has been running the backbone of their operations for years.
+Most organizations have a core set of applications that have been running the backbone of their operations for years.
 These applications may have been developed as far back as 25 years ago, or some even five years ago.
 Senior management until now were of this opinion - ‘if it isn’t broke, then don’t fix it’.
-Most digital transformation initiatives were focussed on the peripheral, or on immediate areas of business priority or return on investment made.
-Replacing legacy application always a lower priority.
+Most digital transformation initiatives were focused on the peripheral, or on immediate areas of business priority or return on investment made.
+Replacing legacy application always was a lower priority.

-A number of factors are forcing the accelerating the trend of 'application modernization' or 'legacy migration' – a key one being the availability of enterprise low code application platforms that reduce the effort to build new applications by orders of 5x to 10x compared to conventional development methods.
+A number of factors are forcing the accelerating of the trend of 'application modernization' or 'legacy migration' – a key one being the availability of enterprise low code application platforms that reduce the effort to build new applications by orders of 5x to 10x compared to conventional development methods.

-Legacy applications, when not replaced affect the business in the following ways
+Legacy applications, when not replaced affect the business in the following ways:

 · Limitations in functionality as processes change